rener2020/note/项目日志/强化学习/Deep Q-NetWork(DQN).md

 1. Gradient descent

 - Can i update before finishing the trip?
+	TD target
 - Can i get a better $w$ as soon as I arrived DC?